DanWehr/recompyle/README.md

 ## Custom Function Transformations

-To create your own function/decorator that can modify function source code in new ways, you should only need to:
+Wrapping calls is only one way source can be modified.
+Creating your own function/decorator that can modify source in new ways, beyond what Recompyle provides, will require the following steps:

-1. Create at least one custom node transformers that extends [RecompyleBaseTransformer](recompyle/transformers/base.py).
+1. Create at least one custom node transformer that extends [RecompyleBaseTransformer](recompyle/transformers/base.py).
 See [Green Tree Snakes](https://greentreesnakes.readthedocs.io/) for a great reference on working with ASTs.
-The transformers for the call wrapper can be found [here](recompyle/transformers/function.py).
+The transformers for the call wrapper can be found [here](recompyle/transformers/function.py) for reference.
 2. Pass a target function and your transformer(s) to [rewrite_function()](recompyle/rewrite/rewrite_function.py).
 This will return a new function, modified and recompiled to include the transformations.
 3. If the transformers support configuration, that can be handled by placing this process inside of another function.
-If the new function should replace the original, this is best done with a decorator.
+If the new function should replace the original, then this configuration is best done through a decorator.

 # Background

 Recompyle came from wanting to monitor execution time of a function in a production system, and if an abnormal (above a threshold) execution time was encountered, to provide more detail than a simple decorator that just records the execution time of the entire function.
 Knowing *what* in the function was responsible for the time increase could help significantly with debugging/optimizing.

 A full call stack would be the most useful which you can get through tools like the builtin cProfile, but there is typically enough overhead that it is not feasible for use in production.
 One way to address that overhead would be to only periodically profile the program (such as in statistical profiling), but that is primarily useful for monitoring your average execution behavior.
-If you want to watch for abnormal cases like a slowdown that is rarely (say once a day) caused by an external resource, you need to be able to monitor the relevant code continuously, evaluating every execution to catch that rare event.
+If you want to watch for abnormal cases like a slowdown that happens rarely (say once a day), you need to be able to monitor the relevant code continuously, evaluating every execution to catch that rare event.
 For this to be possible, overhead must be very low.

 ## Shallow Profiler

 One way to handle the problem of profiling overhead would be to limit the scope of that profiling.
-Recompyle attempts to address this with a "shallow profiler" (`recompyle.shallow_call_profiler`) that will capture the execution times of *all* calls within a decorated function, and *only* the calls within that function.
+Recompyle attempts to address this with a "shallow profiler" (`recompyle.shallow_call_profiler`) that can capture the execution times of *all* calls within a decorated function, and *only* the calls within that function.
 It does not go deeper and profile the full call stack.
 Reduced overhead was a major goal for this work.

 The shallow profiler records the execution times of all callables in the decorated function or method, and if the total execution time is greater than a configurable time limit, the times of all internal calls will be logged in addition to the total.